-The term “entourage effect” has become an important piece of vocabulary in the cannabis community to describe the relationship between terpenes, cannabinoids, and other phytochemicals (chemicals made by plants) which are responsible for the vast therapeutic potential of cannabis.
+The term “entourage effect” has become an important piece of vocabulary to describe the relationship between terpenes and other phytochemicals (chemicals made by plants).

 Terpenes such as Myrcene, Nerolidol and Terpinolene have relaxing effects, while Alpha-Pinene is known to be uplifting.
-Cannabinoids and terpenes have their own independent effects, but in combination they have known to be vastly more effective than in isolation.
+And when combined, they have been known to be vastly more effective than in isolation.

-To learn more, check out the work of our favorite cannabis researcher, Dr. Ethan Russo.
-The complete version of Dr. Ethan Russo’s 1st paper on terpenes “Taming THC: Potential Cannabis Synergy and Phytocannabinoid-Terpenoid Entourage Effects” is available here.
+To learn more, check out the work of our favorite researcher, Dr. Ethan Russo.
+The complete version of Dr. Ethan Russo’s first paper on terpenes is available here.